 In deep sleep, there is no movement, and hence, the notion of “me” or ego or personal identification is missing.
-Only on waking up, do we say that “I slept.”
+Only on waking up do we say “I slept.”

-Simply put, you are not the individual that identifies with the thinking mind.
+Simply put, you are not the individual who identifies with the thinking mind.
 You are the pure and eternal awareness in which the individual is simply an appearance.

 Therefore, the mind-body complex is contracted energy or an instrument that simply functions according to the granted capabilities.
 In other words, the ego or identification with name and form as a separate entity is an illusion.